10 Mostly Harmless Hong Kong Snakes

 Source: iNaturalist user Chung-Yen – CC BY 4.0

-A non-venomous snake measuring 40-60cm.
-This species inhabits southeast China, northern Laos and northern Vietnam, with Hong Kong and Taiwan being their main hotspots.
-The Taiwan kukri snake lives in forests, yet sticks to the ground.
-They never appear in the streets of Hong Kong, but are a regular sight in nature trails through forests.
-Oligodon formosanus vary significantly in appearance.
-They’re normally some variation on brown – brown with a neon orange vertebral stripe, brown with a reddish tint, brown of dark and light shades, etc.
+The Taiwan kukri snake (Oligodon formosanus) lives in forests, yet sticks primarily to the ground.
+They never appear in the bustling streets of Hong Kong, but are a regular sight in nature trails through forests.
+They vary significantly in appearance, as they’re normally some variation on brown, but with multiple unique morphs.
+Taiwan kukri snakes can be brown with an orange vertebral stripe, brown with a reddish tint, or light and dark brown in many intermingling shades.

 8 Chinese slug snake

-Compared to the common slug snake (Paras carinatus) found in Thailand, this version has a high amount of black bands.
-Chinese slug snakes have large eyes with a rich orange colour.
-They not only have black bands, but a smattering of black dots like a pepper shaker explosion.
 Their weirdest physical feature is being translucent when held up to light.
 There’s no chance of confusing the Chinese slug snake for another snake nearby.
-Their relative the white-spotted slug snake also lives on Hong Kong, but could never be confused, with a completely different colour scheme.
+Their relative the white-spotted slug snake also lives on Hong Kong, but this could never be confused, as it has a completely different colour scheme.

 9 Futsing wolf snake